-When choosing an influencer, you must take the time and do the research to choose the right ones.
-(That doesn’t mean that you need to choose someone with millions of followers.)
-If a small local restaurant wanted to get more patrons, it might reach out to a local food critic or an event planner in the area, even if they “only” had 10,000 followers.
-The followers would be in their target audience.
-If you need help finding influencers, tools like BuzzSumo can be helpful, showing you the influencer’s potential reach and impact.
+When choosing an influencer, take the time and do the research to choose the right ones.
+For example, if a small local restaurant wanted to get more patrons, it might reach out to a local food critic or an event planner in the area.
+If you need help finding influencers, tools can be helpful, showing you the influencer’s potential reach and impact.

 When hiring influencers on Instagram, stick to a few key guidelines and rules, such as: